TerminologyHub/termhub-in-5-minutes/bash-examples/README.md

 ### Get all terminologies (for project)
 Via get-terminology.sh

-Return all loaded terminology/version pairs for a specific project identified by either project id or project uriLabel.
+Return all terminologies for the specified project identified by either projectId or projectLabel.

 ```
 $ ./get-terminology.sh --token $token --project sandbox